-During his 12 seasons at the helm, Keogh has led his teams to 103 tournament top five finishes, including capturing 14 team titles.
+During his 15 seasons at the helm, Keogh has led his teams to 120 tournament top 10 finishes, including capturing 15 team titles.
 His 2012-13 squad, which posted six top five tournament finishes during the season, tied for its highest Colonial Athletic Association Tournament showing with a fifth place finish.
-Keogh's 2005-06 squad also placed fifth the CAA Tournament.
+Keogh’s 2005-06 squad also placed fifth the CAA Tournament.

-In his first season at the helm of the Blue Hens in 2001-2002, Keogh led the squad to an eighth place finish at the Colonial Athletic Association Championships.
+In his first season at the helm of the Blue Hens in 2001-2002, Keogh led the squad to an eighth place finish at the CAA Championship.
 His teams finished a season-best fifth at both the Wesley and Lafayette Invitationals.

 In his second season, the Hens placed ninth at the CAA championships but captured three tournament titles during the season, winning at the Army Fall Invitational, the Goldey Beacom Fall Invitational, and the season-ending Scotty Duncan Memorial Invitational.

 During the 2003-04 campaign, the Hens posted six top five team finishes, including a second place finish at Scotty Duncan Memorial hosted by the Blue Hens during the spring and a second place finish at the John McDonald Classic hosted by Temple during the fall.
 The Hens placed ninth at the CAA Championship.
 As a team, the Hens improved their stroke average to 77.59 for the season after posting a mark of 80.94 the previous year.